Synonyms and other taxonomic changes

-Okanagana are most speciose in California, but range into the midwest, across Canada, and Okanagana viridis is an allopatric species in the deciduous southeast.
+Okanagana are most speciose in California, but range into the midwest, across Canada, and Okanagana viridis is an allopatric species in the deciduous southeast of OK and TX.
 One species is found in Baja: O. aurantiaca, but hasn't been recorded in recent history.

 Highly varied.
-Some are host plant specific (O. nigriviridis, O. opacipennis, O. rubrovenosa, etc.), others are highly habitat specific: O. villosa [subalpine], O. balli [tallgrass prairie], O. viridis [deciduous forest].
+Some are host plant specific: O. nigriviridis [chamise]; O. opacipennis, O. rubrovenosa, O. arctostaphylae [manzanita].
+Others are highly habitat specific: O. villosa [subalpine], O. balli [tallgrass prairie], O. viridis [deciduous forest].

-Generally mid June to mid July and into August.
+Generally May-August.
 Can be found as early as April and as late as September in some years.

 O. magnifica, cruentifera, mariposa, and venusta follow a variation on a protoperiodical lifecycle.
 Their emergence schedule is governed by a cumulative rainfall threshold, emerging only when it has been reached.
 Other Okanagana follow a typical protoperiodical cycle (2-5 years with variably-sized emergences) that are independent of rainfall.

 Chatfield-Taylor, W. and Cole, J.A.
 2019.
 Noisy neighbors among the selfish herd: mate recognition within cicada emergences mediated by a critical song distance (Hemiptera: Auchenorrhyncha: Cicadidae: Okanagana).
-Biological Journal of the Linnean Society.
-XX.
-1-11.
+Biological Journal of the Linnean Society 128(4):854-864.

 Chatfield-Taylor, W. and Cole, J.A.
 2017.
 Living rain gauges: cumulative precipitation explains the emergence schedules of California protoperiodical cicadas.
 Ecology 98: 2521-2527.